jayadevnpatil/Git/README.md

 ### Setting up git configurations
-To configure your git username and email globally, use the following commands:
+To configure git username and email globally, use the following commands:

 ```bash
 git config --global user.name "user user"
 git config --global user.email "user@gmail.com"
 ```
-To verify that your git configurations have been set correctly, you can use the following command to list all configured settings:
+Verify that Git configurations are as expected by listing all settings with the following command:

 ```bash
 git config --list